 - Write out all of your commitments for the month.
 If I know I'm going out of town, I know not to plan meals for those days.
 I also know that going out of town for the weekend can shift my meal prep day to Monday.

-- Make a list of your family’s favorite eight to ten recipes .
+- Make a list of family favorite dinners or other recipes .
 Write two to three recipes per week assuming you are going to double each recipe.
-I usually reserve one day a week for eating out, one for leftovers (unless I freeze them) and one day to eat at my parents house.
+I usually reserve one day a week for eating out, one for leftovers (unless I freeze them) and one day to eat at the home of friends or family.